cran/rvest/tests/testthat/_snaps/table.md

     Condition
       Warning:
-      The `fill` argument of `html_table()` is deprecated as of rvest 1.0.0.
-      An improved algorithm fills by default so it is no longer needed.
+      The `fill` argument of `html_table()` is deprecated as of rvest 1.0.0. i An improved algorithm fills by default so it is no longer needed.
     Code
       . <- html_table(html, fill = TRUE)

 # can handle empty tables

+    # A tibble: 0 x 0

+# can handle tables consisting of a single empty row

+    # A tibble: 0 x 0

+# can handle tables consisting of only empty rows

     # A tibble: 0 x 0